thriveweb/sailinginparadise/content/defaultPages/2024-07-18-employment.md

   * Your current commitments and any notice period

-  * Preferred number of hours, ongoing availability including any holidays planned
+  * Preferred number of hours, ongoing availability including any holidays planned (please include details of your visa and any work limitations if not an Australian citizen)

   * Social Media Handle (for deckhand/host position to demonstrate your photography and content style).